 Children in care often receive support from a range of different services.
-Cooperation between these professionals and services is required to ensure that children placed in local authority care receive a consistent core offering of support.
+Collaboration between these professionals and services is required to ensure that children placed in local authority care receive a consistent core offering of support.

 What is Multi-Agency Working?